zackdraws/.dotfiles/README.md

   4.  cd - /usr/local/bin/ (changes the directory to usr/local/bin)
   5.  chmod +x file (this makes the sh follow usable)
   6. use file within terminals

-Shell - for command history and command line editing - is within the terminal Fish - for syntax highlights and autosuggestions and themes
+# Shell - for command history and command line editing - is within the terminal
+## Fish - for syntax highlights and autosuggestions and themes
+--- commands

+### List Files
+-ls
+- ls -l
+- ls -a
+- ls -t -
+- ls -r
+- ls -t -r

-Multiplexer -
+## Multiplexer -
-TMUX -
+### TMUX -
 for tabs in the terminal and to save your place
 - tmux plug ins